ponylang/pony-tutorial/appendices/lexicon.md

 # Pony Lexicon

 Words are hard.
 We can all be saying the same thing but do we _mean_ the same thing?
 It's tough to know.
-Hopefully this lexicon helps a little.
+Hopefully, this lexicon helps a little.

 ## Terminology

 **Braces**: { }.
 Synonymous with curly brackets.

 **Brackets**: This term is ambiguous.
 In the UK it usually means ( ) in the US is usually means [ ].
-It should therefore be avoided for use for either of these.
+It should, therefore, be avoided for use for either of these.
 Can be used as a general term for any unspecified grouping punctuation, including { }.

 **Compatible type**: Two types are compatible if there can be any single object which is an instance of both types.
 Note that a suitable type for the single object does not have to have been defined, as long as it could be.
 For example, any two traits are compatible because a class could be defined that provides both of them, even if such a class has not been defined.
 Conversely, no two classes can ever be compatible because no object can be an instance of both.

-**Compound type**: A type combining multiple other types, ie union, intersection and tuple.
+**Compound type**: A type combining multiple other types, ie union, intersection, and tuple.
 Opposite of a single type.

 **Concrete type**: An actor, class or primitive.